go101/immutable-value-proposal/README.md

 whether or not the values referenced (either directly or indirectly) by that value are modifiable.

 The permutation of thw two properties result 4 genres of values:
-1. `{self_modifiable: true, ref_modifiable: false}`.
-   No such Go values currently.
-   We call values of this genre as **ref-immutable values**.
 1. `{self_modifiable: true, ref_modifiable: true}`.
    Such as variables.
-1. `{self_modifiable: false, ref_modifiable: false}`.
+1. `{self_modifiable: true, ref_modifiable: false}`.
    No such Go values currently.
-   We call values of this genre as **both-immutable values**.
 1. `{self_modifiable: false, ref_modifiable: true}`.
    Such as composite literals.
    (In fact, all declared constants in JavaScript and all final variables decalred in Java belong to this genre.)
+1. `{self_modifiable: false, ref_modifiable: false}`.
+   No such Go values currently.

-This proposal will let Go support the two value genres the current Go doesn't support.
+This proposal will let Go support the two value genres the current Go doesn't support, and extend the range of `{self_modifiable: false, ref_modifiable: true}` values, by introducing a keyword, `fixed`.
-* Both-immutable values are declared with `var:0`.
+* `{self_modifiable: false, ref_modifiable: false}` values are declared with `fixed.fixed`.
-  For example, the error values of many std package should be declared as both-immutable values.
+  For example, the error values of many std package should be declared  with `fixed.fixed`.
-* Ref-immutable values are declared with `var:1`.
+* `{self_modifiable: true, ref_modifiable: false}` values are declared with `var.fixed`.
-  For example, the parameters of a function which will not be modified within the function should be declared as ref-immutable.
+  For example, the parameters of a function which will not be modified within the function should be declared with `var.fixed`.

-Please note, the number `1` and `0` mean **mutable depth**s.
+* `{self_modifiable: false, ref_modifiable: true}` values are declared with `fixed.var`.
+* The current supported variables are declard with `var.var`, which can simplified as `var`.

-**A both-immutable value must be bound a value in its declaration**.
+**A `fixed.*` value must be bound a value in its declaration**.
 After the declaration, it can never be assigned any more.

-Values of any genre can be bound to a both-immutable value, including constants, variable, literal, ref-immutable, or another both-immutable value.
+Any value can be bound/assigned to a `*.fixed` value, including constants, literals, variables, and the new supported values by this propsoal.

-A ref-immutable value can be declared without an initial value.
-Same as both-immutable values, values of any genre can be assigned to a ref-immutable value, **including both-immutable values**.

-When **_an immutable value_** is mentioned below, it means a both-immutable value or a ref-immutable value.
+`*.fixed` values can't be bound/assigned to a `*.var` value.
+However, `var.var` values of no-reference types (inclunding basic types, struct types with only fields of no-reference types and array type with no-reference element types) will be viewed as be viewed as `*.fixed` values when they are used as source values in assignments.

-Please note that, although a value **can't be modified through the (either both- or ref-) immutable values which are referencing it**, it **can be modified through other mutable values which are referencing it**.
+Please note that, although a value **can't be modified through `*.fixed` values which are referencing it**, it **can be modified through other `*.var` values which are referencing it**.
 (Yes, this proposal doesn't solve all problems.)

-There are three different design ideas for immutable-to-mutable assignments:
-1. **any such assignments are disallowed**.
-(The recommended design.)
-1. if the concrete type of the source value is a basic type (or any non-referencing type), then such an assignment is allowed.
-   In other words, values of such types declard with `var` should be treated as they are declared with `var:1`.
-   The reason is the *ref_modifiable* property is meaningless for values of such types.
-1. nilify all referencing in source values in such assignments.

-The second and third designs may be useful for some cases but they are easy to cause many confusions. (*Need to be proved.*)

-This following assume the first design idea for immutable-to-mutable assignments is adopted.

-The above listed in this section are the basic rules of this proposal.
+The above listed rules in this section are the basic rules of this proposal.

 Please note, the immutability semantics in this proposal is different from the `const` semantics in C/C++.
 In C/C++, `const` is a type qualifier, however, immutability is a value property of Go.
-For example, a variable declared as `var:1 p ***int` is like a variable decalared as `int const * const * const * p` in C/C++.
+For example, a value declared as `var.fixed p ***int` is like a variable decalared as `int const * const * const * p` in C/C++.
 In C/C++, we can declare a variable as `int * const * const * x`, in Go, no ways to declare variables with the similar immutabilities.

 Another example, the following C code are valid.